DIGITAL PRODUCT PASSPORT

 How to Implement a Digital Product Passport with GS1 Digital Links

-To meet these new standards with minimal disruption, many businesses are turning to GS1 Digital Links.
-These are web-based links that connect a product to all relevant information via a simple URL or QR code.
+To meet these new standards with less operational friction, many businesses are turning to GS1 Digital Links.
+These are web-based links that connect a product to relevant information through a simple URL or QR code.

 Using GS1 Digital Links, you can: